imageio/imageio/README.md

 - report/fix any bugs you encounter while using ImageIO

 To assist you in getting started with contributing code, take a look at the [development section](https://imageio.readthedocs.io/en/stable/development/index.html) of the docs.
 You will find instructions on setting up the dev environment as well as examples on how to contribute code.

+<h2>Code of Conduct</h2>

+ImageIO is a community-driven open-source project developed by a diverse group of contributors.
+We want to create an open, inclusive, and positive community.
+Please read the Code of Conduct for guidance on how to interact with others in a way that makes this community thrive.